Dairy Industry in Saudi Arabia

 Export and Import

-Saudi Arabia exports approximately 500,000 tonnes of dairy products annually, primarily to markets in the GCC, Middle East, and Africa.
-The country imports about 300,000 tonnes of dairy products, focusing on items less commonly produced domestically.
+Saudi Arabia exports approximately 500,000 tonnes of dairy products annually, primarily to the GCC, Middle East, and Africa.
+The nation imports about 300,000 tonnes of dairy products, focusing on items less commonly produced domestically.

 Significant Events and Developments